-Having been a business owner and marketer for seventeen years, and training people to start their own businesses for over six years now, I’m often asked how to turn a business around fast to make money.
+Having been a business owner and marketer for seventeen years (as of 2011), and training people to start their own businesses for over six years now, I’m often asked how to turn a business around fast to make money.

 Entrepreneurs today think they’re are facing a difficult economy.
 “Nobody’s buying,” is a phrase I hear a lot these days.

 My usually reply is, “Really?
 I hadn’t noticed.”

 The fact is, if…

 … then you’re more than likely to do well, regardless of the state of the economy.

 The problem is simple.
 If you’re not making money today, it’s likely that…